apollographql/apollo/docs/source/platform/schema-registry.md

 <h2 id="schema-tags">Managing environments</h2>

 Product cycles move fast, and it's common for a schemas to be slightly different across environments as changes make their way through your system.
 To accommodate for this, the schema registry allows each schema to be registered under a "schema tag".
-Tags are mostly commonly used to represent environments, but can also be used to represent things like branches and future schemas.
+Tags are mostly commonly used to represent environments.

 There are two parts to setting up schema tags: